 Brownfields

-May 25, 2023- GHCOG received announcement of a third grant awarded for $1,000,000 to conduct 18 Phase I and 14 Phase II environmental site assessments; prepare 10 cleanup plans, four reuse plans, and one area-wide plan, and to conduct community engagement activities.
-Activities will focus on Aberdeen, Hoquiam, Westport, Elma, Cosmopolis and Oakville from the EPA.
-The grant funds will not be available until the end of 2023, but please check back to our website for more information or contact us directly.
+May 25, 2023 – GHCOG received announcement of a third EPA Grant award for $1,000,000 to conduct approximately 18 Phase I and 14 Phase II ESAs; prepare 10 cleanup plans, four reuse plans, one area-wide plan, and to conduct associated community engagement activities (as appropriate).
+The number and type of activities funded may change depending on community need and types of properties prioritized for grant funding.
+Grant activities will focus on properties within Aberdeen, Hoquiam, Westport, Elma, and Oakville.
+The grant funds will be available until the end of September 2027 or until all funds are expended (whichever comes first).
+Please check our website for more information or contact us directly for funding inquiries.

 Brownfields Site Reuse & Revitalization Program Overview